coderefinery/TTT4HPC_resource_management/content/io-best-practices.rst

-Common issues:
+**Common issues**:

  - Order of operations: Reading a file many times because the function is called in a loop.

- - Jenga: When reading the same data again and again in loop, for machine learning for example.
-One epoch may not show the issue.
+This is often hidden by a function call, maybe even to a library.
+This can be about understanding what libraries do, and using them correctly.

+ - Accumulation: The problem does not show up in a small test case or a single epoch (single pass through all the data).
+But in a long run, inefficiencies accumulate to a bigger issue.

+Essentially, 10% of a big number is still pretty big.
+Since file systems are a shared resource and usually not reserved for a job, it's possible to congest the whole system.

  - Carrying everything with you: You never delete any input data.

 Everything is kept in ram and takes space.
+The job might not need all the resources it seems to.

  - "She'll have the steak": Data format is chosen for manual when the amount of data is small, or for inspection and plotting.
    The format is not optimal for the actual use case.